luckylittle/mdblist-cli/README.md

-  get         Get resources from MDBList help        Help about any command search      Search resources in MDBList update      Update resources on MDBList
+  get         Get resources from MDBList help        Help about any command search      Search resources in MDBList update      Update resources in MDBList

 Flags:
   -h, --help            help for mdblist-cli